 UCI Forward is our commitment to the well-being of our community as we ramp up campus operations.
 Working together, each of us doing our part, we can move UCI Forward.

 A key aspect for maintaining a healthy Anteater community is theneed to test all studentscurrently on campus, as well as those arriving on campus.
 Further, as a condition to remain on campus, all students will be tested on an on-going basis.
 This is a necessary precaution to help control the spread of the coronavirus and maintain the health of the campus community.

 As you know, while the majority of COVID-19 cases are associated with symptoms including very mild cold/flu like symptoms, research has shown that a significant proportion of the populations could be asymptomatic.
 Our testing helps to identify asymptomatic cases and protect the UCI community at large.

-Do I do the test myself?
+Do I perform the test myself?

 The test currently being utilized is a self-administered nasal swab test.
 There will be trained staff there to educate students on how to administer the test correctly.
-You can watch this video for more information: https://youtu.be/jDIUFDMmBDo.

 In the future, UCI may transition fully or partially to other types of testing.